-For each resource threat combination a risk score is produced, using the following variables:
+For each asset threat combination, a risk score is produced, using the following variables:

-- 1. Impact Based on the related value of the resource and the consequence of the threat a single impact score is calculated for each threat/resource combination - 2.
-Likelihood "chance of something happening" ISO 27000:2014 Is a measure of how likely a threat is to occur, a combination of probability and vulnerability (i.e. both and internal factors)
+- 1. Impact Based on the related value of the asset and the consequence of the threat a single impact score is calculated for each threat/ asset combination - 2.
+Likelihood "represents the probability or frequency of an event occurring within a given timeframe"; source ISO 27005:2022.
+In Abriska it is a measure of how likely a threat is to occur, a combination of probability and vulnerability (i.e. both and internal factors)